-A. Establishment of Precinct Boards There shall be a Precinct Board, consisting of not more than ten (10) twelve (12) persons but adequate in number to carry out the provision of this Act, for each precinct defined in Section 2-A(18) of this Title, and for any other places specified by the Election Commission.
-Each Precinct Board shall be appointed approved by the Election Commission.
-The responsibilities of each Precinct Board official shall be established by the Election Commission, and may include titles such as inspector, judge, clerk and any others position titles deemed necessary by the Election Commission.
+A Establishment of Precinct Boards.
+There shall be a Precinct Board, consisting of not more 5

-B. Qualifications.
-No elected official of the Cherokee Nation, no person who is related within the first degree by either consanguinity or affinity to an elected official, and no employee of the Cherokee Nation, including any corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, shall serve on a Precinct Board.
-No candidate or regular employee of a candidate for office or person who is related within the first degree by either consanguinity or affinity to a candidate for office shall serve on a Precinct Board.

-C. Duties.
-Each Precinct Board shall oversee the conduct of elections at its assigned precinct within a district, including the following specific duties:

-1. To ascertain that the identity of each person offering to vote is established either through personal knowledge or photo ID;

-2. To ascertain that the name of each person offering to vote is on the Qualified Voter List for the particular precinct;

-3. To see that the voter countersigns his name or makes his mark on the register of persons voting, provided that the mark of a voter who makes his or her mark on the register shall be witnessed by the Precinct Inspector and one other Precinct Official who shall write their initials beside the mark;

-4. To see that only one ballot is cast by the voter himself;

-5. To make a final decision for the Election Commission as to any question of eligibility for a person to vote pursuant to the procedure for challenged ballots set forth in Section 64 of this Title;

-6. To ensure that the ballot boxes are locked at all times except when the ballots are being counted; or if counting devices are used, to ensure that said devices are not subject to tampering and that transfer cases are secured;

-7. To count the ballots cast and to make a tally thereof, provided that counting and tallying may be made manually or by electronic counting device;

-8. To make a precinct certified election return and post a copy thereof on the exterior of the precinct;

-9. To preserve spoiled and mutilated ballots;

-10. To return all of the ballot boxes after counting and lock, seal, and mark the boxes with the name of the precinct and date of election; and

-11. To return the unused ballots, spoiled and mutilated ballots, and locked and sealed ballot boxes to the Election Services Office immediately following the election.

-D. Presence During Voting Hours.
+- B. Qualifications.
+No elected official of the Cherokee Nation, no former elected official of the Cherokee Nation, no person who is related within the third degree by either consanguinity or affinity to an elected official or former elected official, and no employee of the Cherokee Nation, including any corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, shall serve on a Precinct Board.
+No candidate or regular employee of a candidate for office or person who is related within the third degree by either consanguinity or affinity to a candidate for office shall serve on a Precinct Board. - C. Duties.
+Each Precinct Board shall oversee the conduct of elections at its assigned precinct within a district, including the following specific duties: - 1.
+To ascertain that the identity of each person offering to vote is established either through personal knowledge or photo ID; - 2.
+To ascertain that the name of each person offering to vote is on the Qualified Voter List for the particular precinct: - 3.
+To see that the voter countersigns his name or makes his mark on the register of persons voting, provided that the mark of a voter who makes his or her mark on the register shall be witnessed by the Precinct Inspector and one other Precinct Official who shall write their initials beside the mark; - 4.
+To see that only one ballot is cast by the voter himself; - 5.
+To make a final decision for the Election Commission as to any question of eligibility for a person to vote pursuant to the procedure for challenged ballots set forth in Section 64 of this Title; - 6.
+To ensure that the ballot boxes are locked at all times except when the ballots are being counted; or if counting devices are used, to ensure that said devices are not subject to tampering and that transfer cases are secured; - 7.
+To count the ballots cast and to make a tally thereof, provided that counting and tallying may be made manually or by electronic counting device; - 8.
+To make a precinct certified election return and post a copy thereof on the exterior of the precinct; - 9.
+To preserve spoiled and mutilated ballots; - 10.
+To return all of the ballot boxes after counting and lock, seal, and mark the boxes with the name of the precinct and date of election; and - 11.
+To return the unused ballots, spoiled and mutilated ballots, and locked and sealed ballot boxes to the Election Services Office immediately following the election. - D. Presence During Voting Hours.
 No member of a Precinct Board shall leave the precinct during voting hours.
 If it becomes necessary for any Precinct Board Member to leave the precinct or premises, said member cannot return to the precinct.

-E. Compensation.
+E. compensation.
 Precinct Board members shall receive such stipends or compensation for their services as prescribed by the Election Commission.